jassics/security-study-plan/threat-modeling-study-plan.md

 + **Prioritization:** Concentration on the most significant vulnerabilities.
 + **System Understanding:** Enhanced insight into system interactions and data flows.

+### Famous Threat Modeling Methodologies
+There are many, but these are famous ones and the ones you would be using in your work:
+1. STRIDE (the most common and famous one)
+2. CVSS
+3. Attack Tree (Pentesters would love your threat model)
+4. PASTA
+5. Octave
+6. Lindunn (Privacy threat modeling framework)

 ### VAPT vs Threat Modeling
 - While both threat modeling and VAPT are important tools for ensuring the security of a system or organization, they are used for different purposes and at different stages of the development process.
 - Threat modeling is typically done as a proactive measure, while VAPT is done as a reactive measure.